 Employees are not taxed on the value of approved job-related graduate courses taken under the NYU Employee Graduate Tuition Remission Benefit Plan.
 If you are receiving job-related tuition remission and submitting a Statement of Job Relatedness via the tuition remission card on NYUHome, ensure that it is completed and submitted to the Office of the Bursar at least two weeks before the close of your pay period prior to taxation in that term to avoid taxation.
 Tax reimbursements through Payroll cannot be guaranteed if the form is submitted after taxation has started for that term.

-The following plans cover eligible dependent child(ren) of all regular, full-time Faculty, Administrators and Professionals, and Professional Research Staff:
+The following plans cover eligible dependent child(ren) of all regular, full-time Faculty, Administrators and Professionals, and Professional Research Staff (updated September 2020):

-The following plans cover the eligible legal Spouse or registered Domestic Partner of all regular, full-time Faculty, Administrators and Professionals, and Professional Research Staff:
+The following plans cover the eligible legal Spouse or registered Domestic Partner of all regular, full-time Faculty, Administrators and Professionals, and Professional Research Staff (updated June 2019):